 We have a major stash of popsicle sticks in the house.
-We originally bought them for a popsicle stick fox craft that we came across.
-(Another good one, by the way, if you’re looking for more things to do with your popsicle sticks.)
+We originally bought them for a popsicle stick fox craft that we came across a few years ago.

-Anna had a friend over and I was feeling pretty tired after a busy week, so wanted to make sure we had something fun and easy to do that the girls could basically do without much input.
+Fast forward to today when Anna had a friend over.
+I was feeling pretty tired after a busy week, so wanted to make sure we had something fun and easy to do that the girls could basically do without much input.

-We also have a rather large drawer of scrap paper bits that was perfect for this one.
+We also have a rather large drawer of scrap paper bits that was perfect for superhero cape making.
 LOVE being able to de-stash and use up little bits for projects.
 Always worth it in my book.

 Inspiration for this project came from Glued To My Crafts.